HiraishKumar/Grad-Des-FPGA/README.md

 ### How to Run Simulation

-To simulate the Gradient Descent optimizer using Icarus Verilog and view the waveforms with GTKWave, follow these steps:
+To simulate the Gradient Descent optimizer with the default `func.v` and Testcases:

-1.  **Compile the Verilog files**: Open a terminal or command prompt in the directory containing the Verilog source files.
-Execute the following command:
+1.  **Compile the Verilog files**: Open a terminal in the directory containing the Verilog source files and compile usung `Icarus Verilog` and execute the following command:

     ```bash
     iverilog -g2012 -o Top_tb.out fixed_16_capped_diff.v snap_to_closest_int.v fixed_32_check_conv.v fixed_32_add_sub.v fixed_32_capped_mult.v fixed_32_comp.v fixed_32_mult.v fixed_64_mult.v func.v func_grad_val_diff.v fixed_64_clamp.v Top.v Top_tb.v
     ```

-    This command compiles all necessary modules, including the `Top_tb.v` testbench, and generates an executable simulation file named `Top_tb.out`.

-2.  **Run the simulation**: Execute the compiled output file using `vvp`:
+2.  **Run the simulation**: Execute the compiled output to run the simulation according to test bench `Top_tb.v` file using `vvp`:

     ```bash
     vvp Top_tb.out
     ```

-    This command runs the simulation defined in `Top_tb.v`.
-During the simulation, it will generate a waveform dump file named `Top_tb.vcd`, which captures the signal activity.
-It will also print simulation output to the console as defined in the testbench.
+it will print the output of the simulation in the terminal, and also Generate a wave form dump file (`.vcd`) .

-3.  **View waveforms (Optional)**: To visually inspect the simulation results and signal timings, open the generated VCD file with GTKWave:
+3.  **View waveforms**: To view the waveform simulation with the default config, execute the following command:

     ```bash
     gtkwave Top_tb.vcd -a Top_tb.gtkw
     ```

-    This command launches GTKWave and loads the `Top_tb.vcd` waveform file.
-The `-a Top_tb.gtkw` option attempts to load a saved GTKWave configuration file (if it exists), which can automatically display relevant signals, simplifying analysis.
  If `Top_tb.gtkw` does not exist, GTKWave will open with an empty waveform view, and you can manually select signals to display.

 ## System Architecture

-The system implements a complete hardware-accelerated gradient descent solution with the following key components:
+The system implements a hardware-accelerated gradient descent solution with the following key components:

-- **Top Module**: Central FSM controller managing the optimization process
-- **Function Evaluation**: Computes function values and gradients
-- **Convergence Detection**: Monitors algorithm stability and termination
-- **Fixed-Point Arithmetic**: Optimized for hardware implementation

 ![Function Minimizer Block Diagram](media/Function_Minimizer_fixed.drawio.png) *Figure 1: Function Minimizer Block Diagram*